-900B Interactive Multimedia Production 1 Credit
+900B Interactive Media & Design Level 1 1 Credit

-Interactive Multimedia Production (11) is a required course for the Interactive Media Production Completer Program.
+Interactive Media & Design Level 1 (11) is a required course for the Interactive Media Production Completer Program.
 This course further develops student mastery of media design and the interactive media production process.
 Students will advance their knowledge and skills in media design and production through project planning and product development.
 Students will demonstrate the use of multiple tools and modalities in the production process.
+During this course an emphasis will be placed on group project development and individual portfolio development using knowledge gained in the areas of Graphic Design, Digital Media, and Interactive Media pathways.